adrianmedeirosdev/to-do/README.md

 This project was developed using these technologies:

-- HTML, CSS e JS
+- HTML, CSS and JS
-- Git e Github
+- Git and Github

 You can take a look by <a href="https://adrianmedeirosdev.github.io/to-do" target="_blank">clicking here</a>.
 ### ⚖ License